Defence Stores Staff and Quartermasters – November 1911

 [6] “Organisation – Policy and General – Royal New Zealand Army Ordnance Corps 1946-1984,” Archives New Zealand Item No R17311537 (1946).

-[7] The NZEME gained royal status in 1947 as the Royal New Zealand Electrical and Mechanical Engineers (RNZEME).
+[6] The NZEME would gain royal status in 1947 as the Royal New Zealand Electrical and Mechanical Engineers (RNZEME).

 [9] “Organisation – Policy and General – Royal New Zealand Army Ordnance Corps 1946-1984.”